clseibold/Lydrige/ideas.md

    - `def {x : int y : string} [(+ 1 (len "hello")) "hello"]`

 ## While Loops ##
-Should they be automatically wrapped around "do" function, so you can have mutiple s-expressions?
+Should they be automatically wrapped around "do" function, so you can have mutiple s-expressions inside the body?
 ```clojure
 (while {var int} {== var (len "hello")} {
     ; They return something, where does the returned thing go?